michael-collins/creative-research-book/projects/ritual/discover_observation.md

 ### Step 2:  Document and post your work

 1. Submit a clear, unobstructed, well lit, readable, properly oriented and straight, high resolution scan or photograph of your journal notes in `.jpg` or `.png` format.
-2. Post a sentence describing where you went and what object you observed.
+2. Post a few sentences describing where you went and what object you observed.